pocketsvg/PocketSVG/README.md

 ## To Do
 * Fix problem that causes SVGs to render with wrong frame dimensions.
 * Fix problem that causes some SVGs to render incorrectly.
-[Example](https://dl.dropbox.com/u/34317751/BezierCurve3-iPad.svg)
+[See if you can work out this file].(https://dl.dropbox.com/u/34317751/BezierCurve3-iPad.svg)
 * Generate NSBezierPaths as well as UIBezierPaths
 * Fix warnings generated from NSLogs in SvgToBezier.m